matthewmueller/remember/Readme.md

 ## Design

 This library uses document-level event delegation to capture input.
 This allows for efficient and "live" bindings.
-The caveat to this approach is that if you use `e.stopPropagation()` within another input binding, remember's bindings will not trigger and the input will not be save.
+The caveat to this approach is that if you use `e.stopPropagation()` within another input binding, remember's bindings will not trigger and the input will not be saved.

 ## API